What Is R&C About?

 - Moving from concrete to abstract and vice versa; engaging the mind of the reader and involving the reader progressively in the development of the writer’s idea.

-- Practicing the distinction between observation and inference; replacing fruitless opinionating with original perception sustained by pertinent evidence.
+- Practicing the distinction between observation and inference; replacing unsubstantiated opinionating with original perception sustained by pertinent evidence.
 This also trains students to establish increasing intellectual independence.

 In addition to L&S, several other stakeholders are involved in the shape of an R&C course.